Saanich Strawberry Festival

 You can additionally take the bus to the Royal Oak Exchange, walk to Commonwealth Pool, and take the shuttle from there.

 There's lots to do at Strawberry Fest, no matter how young or old you are.
+Stay tuned for an exciting list of fun, free activities.

 Live Music